-You will be taught by leading faculty from across the University including faculty from Business and Economics, the School of Engineering, the Melbourne Business School and Ormond College.
+You will be taught by leading faculty from across the University including faculty from Business and Economics, the School of Engineering and Ormond College.
 In addition to the university faculty there is a substantial program of guest lecturers and speakers so that you can learn from entrepreneurs and leading industry figures.

 Who owns intellectual property (IP) created by students while they are studying the Master of Entrepreneurship?

 Intellectual property created by students of the University, will be owned in accordance with Statute 14.1 of The University of Melbourne Statutes.

 Applicants are required to satisfy the University's English language requirements for graduate courses.
 If you have completed a previous degree which was taught and assessed entirely in English, you do not have to undertake a test.

 For English language tests, we require documentary evidence of having obtained the minimum scores within the previous 24 months.

 IELTS: 7.0 (minimum score of 7.0 overall with no band less than 6)

 TOEFL IBT: Minimum score of 94 and a minimum written score of 27

 Yes, you may submit your initial application without copies of your supporting documentation (for example: IELTS/TOEFL results), however, your application will be placed on hold and will not be considered until all of the required documentation has been provided.